Close

 0 followers

-This update to the original project adds support for a USB interface (to perhaps maybe interact with a future software application) and upgrades the MCU to an ATtiny3224.
+This update to the original project adds support for a USB interface (to perhaps maybe interact with a future software application), adds a computer player, and upgrades the MCU to an ATtiny3224.

 Changes from the original Mancala game include: